-D (Deficient): A 'D' is given when the student is deficient in effort and is thus not attaining mastery of the unit due to their own lack of effort.
+D (Deficient in Effort): A 'D' is given when the student is deficient in effort and is thus not attaining mastery of the unit due to their own lack of effort.
 This grade is temporary and is changed to a 'P' when the student returns to an acceptable work pattern or to an 'A' or 'B' when mastery of the unit is demonstrated.
-When a student receives two Ds, they meet with the counselor or the Director of Instruction.
-Any additional Ds after the initial meeting will result in a parent meeting.
+When a student receives two D's they will have a meeting with a member of the administration team.
+Any additional D's after the initial meeting will result with a parent meeting as necessary.

 E (Exposure): The student is in class to be exposed to the language and the subject specific terminology, but no grade will be awarded.
-This can only be given in non-core courses up through the 13-year old class.
+This can only be given in non-core courses up through the 13-year-old class.